Tracking Instructions: How to track events

 });

-• Organizing your data from the beginning is vital to keep everything in place.
-A simple and suitable naming convention for your events and properties will help you and your team in the long run, and will make things easy for new teammates to understand and get along quickly.
+Organize Your Data: Adopt a simple and clear naming convention for your events and properties from the get-go.
+This will help your team in the long run and make it easier for new teammates to understand your tracking system.

 gist.track('Signed Up', {